home-assistant/home-assistant.io/source/getting-started/core-concepts.markdown

 Home Assistant has a **discovery** feature, which scans for new devices constantly and adds them to your Home Assistant automatically.

-**Device trackers** are devices like cell phones that can move around.
+**Device trackers** are devices that track the position of something or someone, like a person or a cellphone.

 ## Entities